Connor-droid/competitive-programming/README.md

 You are given a list representing the amount of money in each house.
 You must compute the **maximum amount** that can be robbed without robbing two adjacent houses.

-This task requires understanding of dynamic programming and optimal substructure.

 ---

 ### **Task 2 - Algorithm Implementation**